-- Our application has been modified since last year and an offline copy of our application is currently available on our website: www.impact100dc.org/grants. - FAQs are also available on the website; they are comprehensive please read! - This is a competitive grant, and the application reflects the due diligence we take in reviewing every request for funding. - There are eight sections to the application: general information, organizational information, proposal narrative, proposal budget, financial information, financial statement package, additional attachments, and consents.
+- Our application has been revised from the prior year.
+An offline copy of the application is currently available on our website: www.impact100dc.org/grants. - FAQs are also available on the website; they are comprehensive please read! - This is a competitive grant, and the application reflects the due diligence we take in reviewing every request for funding. - There are eight sections to the application: Eligibility criteria, applicant general information, proposal to Impact, organizational information, organizational financial information, financial statement package attachments, additional attachments, and consents.

-Proposal Narrative
+Proposal